confivalSistemas/diagramas/README.md

-# diagramas
+# Diagramas
-Operation draft diagrams in order to check feasibility and software operation
+Initial diagrams will be pulled, everything is subject to changes and can be modified.